mackwick/mackwick/readme.md

 ## Introduction

-I am a detail-oriented full-stack software engineer with a passion for creativity, a background in award-winning written communication, and a drive to build eye-catching software that helps people live easier, more meaningful lives.
+I am a full-stack software engineer with a background in award-winning communications and a drive to build eye-catching software that helps people live easier, more meaningful lives.

-I grew up in an artistic household that prioritized curiosity and self-exploration, so I’m committed to examining what it means to be my best self alone, in relationships, and in my communities.
-I’m excited about building products that encourage intentional living, introspection, and connection.
+I grew up in an artistic household that prioritized curiosity and introspection, and I’m committed to examining what it means to be my best self alone, in relationships, and in my communities.
+My desire to contribute to the betterment of those communities – and the world – inspired my work in journalism and local government.
+It’s a principle I continue to hold dear.

+However, as my career transitioned to focus solely on communications, I realized I wanted to do something challenging that stretched my brain on a daily basis.
+Friends in tech would tell me about projects they were working on and it sounded so much more interesting than the work I was doing.

+So I took the leap into a coding bootcamp and I loved it.
+In software development, I have found the opportunity to be creative, solve complex problems, and continuously learn that I’ve been looking for.
+I’m excited about building products that encourage community engagement; informed, intentional living; and connection.

 ## Portfolio